The Americans with Disabilities Act

 Students are expected to personally deliver their letters to faculty.
 This would be an ideal opportunity to meet privately and discuss specific accommodations relative to course procedures and expectations.

 Each letter sent to professors includes the following statement: "It is the student's responsibility to meet with you, as early as possible, to discuss his/her needs and course requirements, and to arrange for specific accommodations."
 This is essential to establish communication with professors at the start of the semester.
 Arrangements need to be made in advance for all accommodations, but especially for extended-time testing.
-Whenever a test is announced, the student must meet with the professor to determine arrangements for extended time.
+Whenever a test is announced, the student must contact the professor to determine arrangements for extended time.
 This cannot wait until the day before the test.

 With few exceptions, students are expected to take a test on the assigned date.
 The accommodation of extended test time does not mean extended preparation time.